Details about the directory

 PingOne user privileges

-The administrator setting up the gateway should have the Environment admin role.
+The administrator setting up the gateway must the Environment admin role.
 To confirm, open the PingOne console, locate the administrator identity, and confirm its roles.

 Kerberos